gridcoin-community/Gridcoin-Site/wiki/advantages&features.md

 * OByte's bots are heavily centralized
     * Happening through one bot that could stop at any point
-    * The funding to this bot comes entirely through a grant from a fund controlled currently by 4 people
+        * Funding to this bot comes entirely through a grant from a fund controlled currently by 4 people

     * In Gridcoin, coins are distributed as new coins in the network not through a single fund or bot